rabbitmq/rabbitmq-website/site/feature-flags.md

 <img src="./img/feature-flags/feature-flags-and-rabbitmq-versions.svg" style="width: 100%; max-width: 647px;" alt="Feature flags compatibility with different RabbitMQ versions." title="Feature flags compatibility with different RabbitMQ versions."/>
 </div>

-It is also possible to upgrade from RabbitMQ 3.7.x to 3.8.x.
-Indeed, RabbitMQ 3.7.x does not have the feature flags subsystem and RabbitMQ 3.8.x considers that a 3.7.x node has an empty list of feature flags.
-Therefore, as long as the 3.8.x node has all its feature flags disabled, it is compatible with a 3.7.x node.

 However, note that only upgrading from one minor to the next minor or major is supported.
-To upgrade from e.g. 3.6.16 to 3.8.7, it is necessary to upgrade to 3.7.28 first.
+To upgrade from e.g. 3.9.16 to 3.12.3, it is necessary to upgrade to 3.9.29 first, then to the latest 3.10 patch release, then the latest 3.11 release, then 3.12.3.
+After certain steps in the upgrade process it will also be necessary to enable all stable feature flags available in that version.
+For example, 3.12.0 is a release that requires all feature flags to be enabled before a node can be upgraded to it.

 Likewise if there is one or more minor release branches between the minor version used and the next major release.
 That might work (i.e. there could be no incompatible changes between major releases), but this scenario is unsupported by design